carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

 Creating the geometry files (First try)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As you learned in Part I of the tutorial, the fdk program expects each image to have an associated geometry file, which describes the location and orientation of the imaging system in room coordinates.
-In this section, we will first describe the geometry of the real scanner, and then use the drr program to create the geometry files.
+As you learned in Part I of the tutorial, the fdk command expects each image to have an associated geometry file, which describes the location and orientation of the imaging system in room coordinates.
+In this section, we will first describe the geometry of the real scanner, and then use the drr command to create the geometry files.

 The University of Arkansas scanner consists of a fixed X-ray tube and detector, and uses a turntable to rotate the sample.
 The X-ray system